YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

     GetValStr(idx uint) (*string, error)

-- If :code:`idx` is greater than :code:`elemsAlloc`, return a zero length string and a return code of INSUFFSUBS.
+- If :code:`idx` is greater than :code:`elemsAlloc`, return a zero length string and an error return of INSUFFSUBS.
 - If the :code:`len_used` field of the :code:`C.ydb_buffer_t`
-  structure specified by :code:`idx` is greater than its :code:`len_alloc` field (owing to a previous INVSTRLEN error), return a string containing the :code:`len_alloc` bytes at :code:`buf_addr` and a return code of INVSTRLEN.
+  structure specified by :code:`idx` is greater than its :code:`len_alloc` field (owing to a previous INVSTRLEN error), return a string containing the :code:`len_alloc` bytes at :code:`buf_addr` and an error return of INVSTRLEN.
 - Otherwise, return a string containing the :code:`len_used` bytes at :code:`buf_addr`.